DevAOC/can-of-books-frontend/README.md

 ## Change Log
 08-30-2021 6:00pm - Add rendering of books retrieved from the backend in a carousel.
 08-30-2021 9:00pm - Create login modal and form.
 Create a profile component that takes data from a login attempt.
+08-31-2021 2:44pm - Create Book Post modal and form.
+Send posted books to backend and along with information on user who posted book.

 ## Estimates